-What is a Thesis Statement for Employment With Examples
+What Is a Thesis Statement for Employment?

 - My ability to successfully implement current web design technology and develop and maintain sites for start-up IT companies would enable me to contribute to XYZ company.

 - My fluency in Spanish and strong marketing and communication skills would be an asset to your company, allowing me to build trusting relationships with clients.

 - I have created sales strategies that have achieved 40% revenue growth per year.
 I can motivate sales teams and design incentive programs to achieve short- and long-term sales goals.

 A summary statement is similar to a thesis statement, but it focuses on factual experience without the emphasis on benefits.
 For example, you might say, "Executive assistant with seven years of experience maintaining schedules, arranging travel, and handling correspondence."

 - A thesis statement for employment is a brief description of yourself, your characteristics, and your skills.
 It’s used to show how you would benefit an organization.